-Greyhounds are affectionate, friendly dogs who thrive on attention and human companionship and make terrific pets.
+Greyhounds make terrific pets.
+They are affectionate, friendly dogs who thrive on attention and human companionship.
 Raised with their litter mates, where they competed for affection, Greyhounds love becoming the centre of attention as household pets.
-Greyhounds do not usually make good watch dogs.
-Their friendly nature is not really very threatening.
+However, they do not usually make good watch dogs, as their friendly nature is not really very threatening.

 Are they good with children?

 More so than most breeds.
-They are not as playful as puppies, of course, being mature dogs, but they are very tolerant of children and will usually walk away rather than growl or snap if children become overbearing.
-This is not to say that they can’t be tormented for long periods of time and still not growl or snap.
-Even a gentle Greyhound has its limits.
+Being mature dogs, they are not as playful as puppies, but they are very tolerant of children and will usually walk away rather than growl or snap if children become overbearing.
+This is not to say that they can be tormented for long periods of time and still not growl or snap.
+Even a gentle Greyhound has its limits!